 Roz is a RGN and District Nurse Community Specialist Practitioner with experience in district nursing, working in a local hospice and practice nursing.
 Roz has also worked as a volunteer nurse for a local charity in Manchester running drop in clinics as part of an evening drop in provision.

-Roz currently has responsibility for the primary care & health promotion of homeless patients registered at Urban Village.
-This involves regular clinics and some outreach work with local drop in centres.
+Roz joined the team in 2014 and currently has responsibility for the primary care & health promotion of homeless patients registered at Urban Village.
+This involves regular clinics and some outreach work with local hostels.

 Phil Morton - Case Manager